 4th of July Drunk Driving Accidents

-With the Fourth of July right around the corner, many of us will be making plans for picnic and firework celebrations.
-While traditionally one of the busiest days of the summer season for traveling, it is also one of the most potentially dangerous in terms of drunk driving accidents.
+With the Fourth of July right around the corner, many of us will be making plans for picnics and firework celebrations.
+While traditionally one of the busiest days of the summer season for traveling, it is also one of the most potentially dangerous in terms of 4th of July drunk driving accidents.

 Car accidents caused by drunk drivers are more common over the Fourth of July than at any other time of the year, resulting in serious and potentially life-threatening injuries for thousands of drivers and passengers.
 To help ensure the safety of both you and your loved ones, never get behind the wheel after drinking, regardless of the amount, and follow our tips for protecting yourself against any drunk drivers you encounter on the roads.

 While Americans love to celebrate the Fourth of July with cookouts and fireworks, too often alcohol is part of the festivities.
 According to fact sheets from the U.S. Department of Transportation, alcohol is a factor in over a third of all car accidents and injuries that occur in South Carolina and throughout the country.
 These accidents kill more than 10,000 people a year while injuring tens of thousands of others.
 The number of 4th of July drunk driving accidents is three times higher than at any other time of the year.

 If you know you are going to a party where alcohol is being served, make a plan in advance on how you will handle the situation.
 Options include:

 - Spending the night at your host’s home or in a nearby hotel